dimitropoulos/react-ui-roundup/README.md

 #### Criteria

 - `Custom Icon`: A custom icon can be provided in place of the checkbox itself via a prop or a child.
-- `Disabled`: The checkbox has a `disabled` state, indicating the user cannot interact with it
+- `Disabled`: The checkbox has a `disabled` state, indicating the user cannot interact with it.
 - `Indeterminate`: The checkbox has an indeterminate state.
 - `Invalid`: The checkbox has an `invalid` or `error` state.
 - `Label Placement`: The text can be positioned at different places around the checkbox.